-- "The need to publish emissions figures is slowly being accepted by industries in Europe, however it should not be just a listing of pounds per year without some explanation.
+- "The system is imperfect; it can be misused but its mere existence has revolutionized environmental reporting," commented one chemical company manager. - "The need to publish emissions figures is slowly being accepted by industries in Europe, however it should not be just a listing of pounds per year without some explanation.
 Without proper perspective, raw data numbers can lead to misunderstandings." - "Many companies, like our members, support a broad public disclosure and believe that the environmental community and representatives of labor want a properly designed environmental data collection and disclosure system that provides the public with workable and common sense approaches to communicating real risk."
-(MARC 1994).
+(MARC 1994). - Companies and governments are finding that taking some proactive measures can help minimize misinterpretation and misuse of the data.